openxpki/openxpki/doc/quickstart.md

 folder that was installed by the package and use a checkout of the [openxpki-config repository](https://github.com/openxpki/openxpki-config).

-Follow the steps in the README and QUICKSTART document to setup your production realms.
+Follow the steps in the [README.md](https://github.com/openxpki/openxpki-config/blob/community/README.md) and [QUICKSTART.md](https://github.com/openxpki/openxpki-config/blob/community/QUICKSTART.md) document to setup your production realms.

 ### Testdrive